Greg Fargo: Colgate University

 On May 14, 2012, Fargo was named the head coach of Colgate Raiders women's ice hockey team.
 During the 2017–18 season, Fargo led the Raiders to a program best record of 34–6–1, their first ECAC Hockey regular season title, and the NCAA women's ice hockey tournament for the first time in program history.
 During the 2018 NCAA National Collegiate women's ice hockey tournament, Colgate lost the championship game to Clarkson 1–2 in overtime.
 Following an outstanding season, Fargo was named the AHCA Coach of the Year.

 During the 2020–21 season, he led the Raiders to a 15–7–1 record, and their first ECAC Hockey tournament championship in program history.
 Following the season, Fargo was named the ECAC Hockey Coach of the Year.
 On December 13, 2021, Fargo signed a contract extension at Colgate through the 2028 season.
 During the 2021–22 season, he led the Raiders to a 30–8–1 record, and their second consecutive ECAC Hockey tournament championship.
 During the 2022–23 season, he led the Raiders to a 32–5–2 record, and their third consecutive ECAC Hockey tournament championship.

+During his 12-year tenure, Fargo led the Raiders to seven 20-win seasons, five NCAA tournament berths, four ECAC Hockey championships, three regional finals, and two Frozen Fours including a national championship appearance in 2017–18.
+He finished his career at Colgate with a 255–147–34 record, the highest winning percentage and winningest coach in program history.

+New York Sirens

+On June 7, 2024, Fargo was named head coach of PWHL New York, who were soon after renamed as the New York Sirens.